Hung Up (film)

 Hung Up (Le grabuge) is a 1973 French film directed by Édouard Luntz.
 The film stars Patricia Gozzi, Julie Dassin, Jany Holt, and Calvin Lockhart.

 The film was Gozzi's final film.

+Plot

+A young woman in a loveless marriage escapes her dull reality by dreaming of living a life involving smuggling and hijacking ships at night.
+She has visions of being kidnapped by Pablo, the leader of a gang of smugglers, and eventually falls in love with her kidnapper.